jkbonfield/htslib/BGZF2.md

   2=genomic index
   3=per-file meta-data (a generic idxstats)

   Per frame meta-data, use name space like SAM tags.
   Official:
   - Number of mapped sequences
   - Number of unmapped sequences
   - Total number of bases
   - Local seq checksum?
   - Local qual checksum?

   Unofficial:
   - Whatever we like (lowercase key?)

   Per file meta-data.
   Official:
   - Everything in IDX stats
   - Samtools checksum outputs if BAM

   Unofficial:
   - Whatever we wish

+- Fix block sizes smaller than an individual BAM record.
+  Eg test_view -bzz -o block_size=100 (bytes)
+  It works for SAM though and the BAM can be uncompressed with zstd -d, so it's an indexing issue.

 =============================================================================